Bus Rapid Transit

 Best Practices

-Various publications, including Levinson (2003) and Wright (2007) provide guidance for implementing BRT.
+Various publications, including Wright (2007) provide guidance for implementing BRT.
 Best practices include:

 Wit and Humor